tnichols217/notes/APBiology/2/Notes/BILL.md

    Consists of flattened membranous sacs; receives transport vesicles from the ER, modifies ER produces, produces secretory vesicles

 4. Vacuole
+   Membrane bound sacs, larger than vesicles, stores water and dissolved nutrients

 5. Fungus cell wall
     Protective layer external to the cell membrane, consists of chitin

 6. Ribosomes
+   Site of protein synthesis; suspended in the cytosol or attached to the ER

 7. Chromatin
    Consists of DNA and protein, condenses to form chromosomes